What Is Agile Methodology In Project Management?

 Kanban: Kanban allows an Agile team to write down everything about the project on a board.
 This gives them a bigger understanding of the things going on, and helps them identify bottlenecks plaguing the project.

 Lean: A set of principles for software development that emphasizes efficiency and waste reduction.
+While the cost of using a custom software development company is typically worth the investment, it’s crucial for teams to minimize waste and work as efficiently as possible — both for themselves and for their clients.
 Lean thinking is often used in conjunction with the agile methodology.

-Minimum Viable Product (MVP): A product with enough features to be usable by early customers.
+Minimum Viable Product (MVP): Platforms are considered to be a Minimum Viable Product when there are enough features to be usable by early customers.
 These customers then provide feedback to build additional development.

 Pair programming: A type of collaborative programming where two developers work together on the same workstation.